Pedro de Alberní y Teixidor

-Pedro de Alberní y Teixidor; Tortosa, January 30, 1747Monterrey, New Spain, March 11, 1802) was a Spanish soldier who served the Spanish Crown for almost all his life.
+Pedro de Alberní y Teixidor (January 30, 1747 – March 11, 1802) was a Spanish soldier who served the Spanish Crown for almost all his life.
 He spent most of his military career in colonial Mexico.
 He is notable for his role in the exploration of the Pacific Northwest in the 1790s, and his later term as ninth Spanish governor of Alta California in 1800.

 Biography

 Early life

 Pedro de Alberni was born on January 30, 1747, to a noble and wealthy family of Tortosa, Catalonia, Spain.
 His father, Jaume d'Alberní i Antolí, was notary public and Honourable Citizen of Barcelona who had married Maria Inés Teixidor on June 24, 1728.
 The couple had five sons and two daughters.
 In accordance to Catalan civil law, the oldest brother, Josep Antoni, was named heir to the Alberni estate, including the right to use the title of notary public.
 The remaining siblings received a small amount of money.
 For this reason, the rest of the brothers joined the military service.
 One brother, Gerònim, went to the Regiment of Córdoba; the other two, Joan Bautista and Jaume Pascual, joined the Foreign Volunteer Regiment.
 One of the sisters became a nun.
-Pedro joined Spain's Second Regiment of the Light Infantry on July 17, 1762 to fight as a cadet in the campaign of Portugal during the Seven Years' War when he was only fifteen years old.
+Pedro joined Spain's Second Regiment of the Light Infantry on July 17, 1762, to fight as a cadet in the campaign of Portugal during the Seven Years' War when he was only fifteen years old.
 He remained with this regiment for five years, after which he joined the Free Company of Volunteers of Catalonia (Compañía Franca de Voluntarios de Cataluña), an independent military unit composed of Miquelets (Catalan irregular troops).

 From Cádiz to New Spain

-In 1767, the Company was sent on a transatlantic journey to the colony of New Spain.
+In 1767, the company was sent on a transatlantic journey to the colony of New Spain.
 The objective of the mission was to defend the Inner Northern Provinces of New Spain (Provincias Internas del Norte de Nueva España) from the natives' insurgences.
 These provinces ran from modern day Guanajuato to New Mexico and from Sonora to Texas.

 On May 2, 1767, the Company sailed from Cádiz, Spain, to Cuba, and then to Veracruz, New Spain.
 Composed of 98 soldiers under the command of Captain Agustí Callis and three other officials: Pere Fages, Estevan de Vilaseca and the Alberni, they arrived at their destination on August of that same year.
 After Veracruz, the Company moved to Guaymas, Sonora, where they arrived in April 1768, after having crossed Mexico City, Tepic and San Blas.
 The trip took almost one year from Barcelona, where they had departed, to Guaymas.